 Chatham's created emeralds are in some respects superior to the natural product.
 Since natural emerald tends to have many inclusions and fractures, it is not a particularly durable stone despite its very good hardness (8 on the Mohs scale).
 The Chatham emeralds suffer from none of the defects of natural emeralds.

 Chatham was not only a brilliant scientist but an astute businessman.
-He built a company to sell his created emeralds, and he developed technology to create rubies, alexandrites, and blue and orange sapphires.
-Chatham died in 1983 but his son has carried on the business.
-Just a few years after Chatham's death the company finally realized his longtime dream of creating diamonds in the laboratory.
+He built a company to sell his created emeralds, and he developed the technology to create rubies, alexandrites, and blue and orange sapphires.
+Chatham died in 1983 and his son has since continued the business.
+Just a few years after Chatham's death, the company finally realized his long-term dream of creating diamonds in the laboratory.